Unconscious Scripts

 What unconscious and unresolved, survival-based scripts are motivating your present-life experiences and behaviors?

-Unconscious scripts subconscious mind past life reincarnation behavioral problemsMost individuals are unaware of their unconscious scripts, which direct and motivate everything they do and who they attract based on unconscious agendas.
-These pre-existing scripts become available for resolution at the conception of each incarnation.
+Unconscious scripts subconscious mind past life reincarnation behavioral problemsMost individuals are unaware of unconscious scripts within their unconscious mind (subconscious mind), which direct and motivate everything they do and who they attract based on unconscious agendas.
+These pre-existing scripts, which were developed at past-life deaths, become available for resolution at the conception of each incarnation.
 They will then exist as cellular/soul memory at birth and beyond.
 Past Life Therapy can resolve the scripts that cause someone to materialize more unpleasant vs. pleasant experiences, including the unconscious source reinforcing addictions, obsessions, mental/physical issues, etc.

-Unconscious, birth/life scripts involve roles or characters where one is deeply inclined to play, or live, as victim and/or victimizer.
+Unconscious, birth/life scripts of the unconscious mind reinforce roles or characters where one is deeply inclined to play, or live, as victim and/or victimizer.
 They contain dialogue, or commands, that are analogous to a movie script unconsciously dictating one's beliefs, behaviors, and life experiences.
-Scripts are derived from past-life influences such as the manner in which one died, e.g., unresolved death traumas become a survival-based script reactivated as present-life issues.
+Scripts are derived from past-life influences such as the manner in which one died, i.e., unresolved death traumas become a survival-based script reactivated as present-life issues.

 Unconsciously recorded dialogue affects the mind when it's the most vulnerable or unconscious.
 This occurs during past- and present-life traumas, shocking incidents, surgeries, emotionally charged events, and prenatal/birth experiences.
 Unconscious events are interpreted by the mind as directions for creating or augmenting existing scripts.
 Unconscious scripts or tapes that remain as self-destructive beliefs reinforce the manifestation of many conditions: injuries, mood disorders, anxieties, eating disorders, compulsions, sexual dysfunctions, infertility, dis-eases, etc.